Thomas Foster (Canadian politician)

-Thomas Foster (July 24, 1852 – December 10, 1945) was the Mayor of Toronto, Ontario, Canada from 1925 to 1927.
+Thomas Foster (24 July 1852 – 10 December 1945) was a Canadian businessman and politician who served as Mayor of Toronto from 1925 to 1927.

 Early life

-The son of John T. Foster and Frances Nicholson, Thomas Foster was born July 24, 1852, in Lambton Mills, Ontario.
-His family soon moved to Leaskdale, Ontario after his mother's death.
+The son of John T. Foster and Frances Nicholson, Thomas Foster was born 24 July 1852, in Lambton Mills, Canada West.
+His family soon moved to Leaskdale, Canada West after his mother's death.

 He started his working life as a butcher's boy in Toronto, until he saved enough money to purchase his own butcher shop for $50.
-The earnings from that business allowed him to purchase property which became the source of his eventual wealth.
+The earnings from that business allowed him to purchase property, which became the source of his eventual wealth.

 Political career

 He was first elected as an alderman for St. David Ward in 1891, then reelected in 1892 and 1894.
 In 1895 he lost the election, and did not return to council until 1900 as an alderman for Ward 2, a position which he held until 1909.
 He was elected to the Toronto Board of Control in 1910; however, he lost the 1911 election.
 In 1912 he was again elected Controller and kept his seat until 1917.

 Foster served as a Member of House of Commons of Canada from 1917 to 1921.
 He was elected as a Union Government candidate in the 1917 federal election for East York.
 He lost in his party's nomination so he ran as an independent in Toronto East in the 1921 election but failed to keep his seat.

 Foster returned to City Council for the next three years, then was elected as mayor in 1925.
 He was a great supporter of Hydro expenditures and loved flowers.
-As an alderman he fought for the rebuilding of the pavilion at Allan Gardens after it had been destroyed by fire.
-In his 25 years of civic service he earned the informal title of "Honest Tom".
+As an alderman, he fought for the rebuilding of the pavilion at Allan Gardens after it had been destroyed by fire.
+In his 25 years of civic service, he earned the informal title of "Honest Tom".
 As mayor of Toronto he was reported to have saved the city two million dollars by rigid economics.

 Foster was known to collect the rents on his properties in person, even when he was mayor.
 If a tenant complained about a problem, or wanted a bit of work done, Foster would go out to his car, get his tools and fix the issue on the spot.
 His penny pinching eventually led to his defeat due to his refusal to raise police salaries.